LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/Lines-of-business.md

 * Predefined content (multiple LOBs per predefined content)
 * Campaigns (one LOB per campaign)

-Once a user assigned to a specific LOB logs in to LiveEngage, the relevant tables will be pre filtered according to his assigned LOBs.
+Once a user assigned to a specific LOB logs in to the Conversational Cloud, the relevant tables will be pre filtered according to his assigned LOBs.